Discover England's oldest University City

 Touring and accommodation

-Oxford sits on the edge of the Cotswolds region; a huge landmass designated an Area of Outstanding Natural Beauty or AONB.
+Oxford sits on the edge of the Cotswolds region; a designated Area of Outstanding Natural Beauty or AONB.
 If you must stay in London and prefer a day trip choose this great trio of historical locations: Oxford, Blenheim Palace and the Cotswold.
 Return to London or stay for a few nights in the Cotswolds and explore the region in more detail with your driver-guide.
 Enjoy Bike tour of the Cotswolds, or surprise a family member with a Balloon Flight in the Cotswolds.
-Day trips that combine well with Oxford include; Stratford-upon-Avon, Warwick Castle and Hidcote Manor Gardens.
+Day trips that combine well with Oxford include; Stratford-upon-Avon, Warwick Castle, Hidcote Manor Gardens and Blenheim Palace.

 Stay at the Lygon Arms Hotel in the beautiful village of Broadway in the heart of the Cotswolds.
 Alternatively, stay at Buckland Manor, the classic Cotswold country house hotel.
 However, the region has a huge variety of Manor House Hotels, Castles and Traditional Inns to stay.

 Oxford England's Oldest University City